 Our absolute favorite place to go hiking near Washington D.C. is Shenandoah National Park.
 Shenandoah National Park has several short hiking trails you can take to reach magnificent views in just a short amount of time.
 Though we love a long and fun hike to the top of summits, we enjoy Shenandoah because we can hike 4 – 6 trails with scenic views within two days.
 Moreover, although these trails may be shorter, they are slightly moderate because of the elevation and steep trails.

 Some of our favorite trails that should not be missed include Dark Hollows, Stony Man, Bearfence, Hawksbill, and Old Rag.
 The Dark Hollows has a magical waterfall, whereas the other trails reward you with mountainous views.
 The Old Rag trail is the most popular and most difficult trail with ample rock scrambling.
 In fact, it is one of our favorite hikes ever because of all the fun rock scrambling.
 I felt like Indiana Jones at times crawling under and over rocks or squeezing between small spaces.
-With that said, you will need a full day to complete it, so plan accordingly.
+With that said, you will need a full day to complete it.
+So even though it is one of the best U.S. day hikes, plan accordingly.
 I also recommend camping at Big Meadows Campground if you wish to hike a majority of these trails within two days.

 Lastly, though Shenandoah National Park has some of the best hiking near Washington D.C., visitors do not always need to hike to enjoy stunning views of the Blue Ridge Mountains.
 Along the Blue Ridge Parkway, there are countless overlooks where you can see the Shenandoah valleys and farms for miles.
 During the fall season, the Blue Ridge Parkway is one of the most scenic drives in America with the most colorful trees you have ever seen.
 You simply cannot miss it!